Chapter 4783-1 Certification; Confidential Personal Information

 (a) Payment of the biennial registration fee in effect at the time of the request for reinstatement plus the penalty fee, unless the board waives the fees pursuant to paragraph (B) or paragraph (C) of this rule, with no part of these fees being refundable regardless of the outcome of the request for reinstatement; and

-(b) Approval by the board of the expired certificate holder's notarized statement describing his/her professional activities after the date of expiration of the certificate; and
+(b) Approval by the board of the expired certificate holder's statement, under oath, describing his/her professional activities after the date of expiration of the certificate; and

-(c) Acceptance by the board of evidence of having completed, either during the previous two years or during the biennium, the CE requirements that were in effect for the biennium prior to the last regular certificate renewal anniversary unless the board excuses, in writing, the certificate holder from all or any part of the CE requirements.
+(c) The certificate holder demonstrates active certification as a board certified behavior analyst by the behavior analyst certification board or its successor organization, or acceptance by the board of evidence of having completed, either during the previous two years or during the biennium, the CE requirements that were in effect for the biennium prior to the last regular certificate renewal anniversary unless the board excuses, in writing, the certificate holder from all or any part of the CE requirements.

 Each certified Ohio behavior analyst shall display his/her wall certificate and current certification card at his/her principle place of professional practice of applied behavior analysis.

 For the purposes of administrative rules promulgated in accordance with section 1347.15 of the Revised Code, the following definitions apply: